 Powerhouse Collection System.
 The powerhouse collection system contains three downstream entrances and one side entrance into the spillway basin at the north end of the powerhouse, twelve operating floating orifices, and a common transportation channel.
 At the north end of the powerhouse, two of the downstream entrances are used during normal operation with the other downstream and side entrances closed.
 The gravity-flow auxiliary water is provided by one conduit from the forebay and supplies the diffusers at the bottom of the ladder at tailwater level.
 The pumped auxiliary water is supplied by three electric pumps with variable-pitched blades.
 Two pumps can provide the required flow when the third pump is bulkheaded to prevent water from flowing back through the pump to the river.
 The electric pumps supply the auxiliary water for the diffusers at the entrances and in the transportation channel.
 Excess water from the primary dewatering structure in the juvenile fish collection channel is routed to the adult collection system at the north end of the powerhouse.

 Adult Fish Migration Timing & Counting.
 Upstream migrants are present throughout the year and adult fish facilities are operated year-round.
-Adult salmon, steelhead, shad, and lamprey are counted per the schedule in Table MCN-3 and data are posted online daily at: www.fpc.org/.
-Sturgeon and bull trout are relatively infrequent and are reported in Miscellaneous Fish Counts and in the Annual Fish Passage Report.
+Adult salmon, steelhead, bull trout, shad, and lamprey are counted per the schedule in Table MCN-3 and data are posted online daily at: www.fpc.org/.
+The presence of other species (i.e., sturgeon, grass carp, Atlantic salmon, etc.) are recorded as comments and reported in the Annual Fish Passage Report.
 Yearly counts through the most recent passage year are used to determine the earliest and latest dates of peak adult fish passage defined in Table MCN-4.
 Time-of-day (diel) distributions of adult salmonid activity at McNary Dam fishway entrances and exits are shown in Figure MCN-2.

 Table MCN-3.
 McNary Dam Adult Fish Counting Schedule for 2021.